celery/celery/docs/userguide/tasks.rst

     Example: `"100/m"` (hundred tasks a minute).
 This will enforce a minimum delay of 600ms between starting two tasks on the same worker instance.

-    Default is the :setting:`task_default_rate_limit` setting,
+    Default is the :setting:`task_default_rate_limit` setting:
-    which if not specified means rate limiting for tasks is disabled by default.
+    if not specified means rate limiting for tasks is disabled by default.

     Note that this is a *per worker instance* rate limit, and not a global rate limit.
 To enforce a global rate limit (e.g. for an API with a